 China: New START-type report

-The map shows strategic nuclear forces bases and other facilities that would be included in China’s New START-type data exchange report.
-Open a larger map or download Google Earth kmz file for China.
+The map shows strategic nuclear forces bases and other facilities that would be included in China’s New START-type data exchange report. ou can download Google Earth kmz file for China.
 For details, see discussion and a model data exchange document in A New START Model for Transparency in Nuclear Disarmament: Individual Country Reports

 China’s nuclear arsenal is estimated to consist of approximately 180 weapons that could be assigned to various operational delivery systems.
 Currently, only China’s land-based ballistic missiles and nuclear-equipped aircraft are considered operational.
 The sea-based leg of China’s nuclear deterrent has not yet reached operational status.
 Additional warheads may be in reserve, comprising a total stockpile of about 240 warheads.
 China’s nuclear-capable land-based ballistic missile arsenal consists of approximately 130 missiles of six types: the DF-5A, DF-31, and DF-31A intercontinental-range missiles, and the DF-3A, DF-4, and DF-21 ballistic missiles of shorter range.
 China’s sea-based nuclear force consists of the JL-1 and JL-2 SLBMs.
 All of China’s ballistic missiles are believed to carry a single warhead although China is believed to be working on MIRV technology.
 China’s nuclear arsenal also includes a small number of weapons that could be delivered by air.
 The estimated breakdown of New START aggregate numbers for China as of 1 September 2012 is given in the following table.